Definitive Jux

-Definitive Jux was a record label based in New York City.
-It was co-founded in 1999 by El-P and Amaechi Uzoigwe.
+Definitive Jux was a record label based in New York City, co-founded in 1999 by El-P and Amaechi Uzoigwe.

 History

 Definitive Jux was initially known as Def Jux.
-However, popular hip hop label Def Jam Recordings sued Def Jux over the name similarity in 2001.
+However, Def Jam Recordings sued Def Jux over the similarity of their name in 2001.
 This lawsuit was settled out of court and the name was officially changed to Definitive Jux.

+In 2003, the label released Revenge of the Robots, a documentary based on their tour of the same name from the previous year, featuring El-P, Mr. Lif, RJD2 and Murs.
+The DVD includes touring footage, live performances, interviews and five music videos.
+It was also packaged with a four track CD, including three live songs and a DJ mix by RJD2.

-In February 2010, El-P announced that the label, although it will carry on selling its catalog and merchandise, would be put "on hiatus" as a traditional record label, and that it would be going through some changes in order to keep up with the evolution of the music industry.
+In February 2010, El-P announced that the label, although it would carry on selling its catalog and merchandise, would be put on hiatus as a traditional record label.
 He also announced that he was stepping down as artistic director of Definitive Jux to focus on producing and being a full-time artist.
+Ultimately, the label did not release any more music.

+In 2011, The Guardian cited the label as "the beginning of backpacker hip-hop" and ranked it as the number 41 key moment in rap and R&B history.